ElbekDeveloper/The-Roadmap/README.md

         3.9.2 Project 2: KESCHA: Add a new feature that tranlates chars into ASCII equivalent.
 Let the student know how KESCHA's 'brain' operates.
 Make the student feel that he started to understand technology.
         3.9.3 PROFESSIONAL JARGON: What is commit?
     3.10 Bool (explain type, memory allocation, etc.)
+    3.11 DateTime (explain type, memory allocation, etc.)
-    3.11 Logical Operators
+    3.12 Logical Operators

-        3.11.1 PROJECT 2: CalculatR: teach comparison (commit changes to GitHub) 3.12 If
+        3.11.1 PROJECT 2: CalculatR: teach comparison (commit changes to GitHub) 3.13 If

-        3.12.2 PROJECT 1: KESCHA: teach military age calculation (commit changes to GitHub) 3.13 Switch (make simple menu)
+        3.13.1 PROJECT 1: KESCHA: teach military age calculation (commit changes to GitHub) 3.14 Switch (make simple menu)

-        3.13.1 PROFESSIONAL JARGON: what is refactor?
+        3.14.1 PROFESSIONAL JARGON: what is refactor?
-        3.13.2 PROJECT 1: KESCHA: At this stage, the main method of KESCHA is pretty messy.
+        3.14.2 PROJECT 1: KESCHA: At this stage, the main method of KESCHA is pretty messy.
 At this stage of refactoring, we will divide responsibilites using "switch" clause.
 "Switch" should enable basic menu for the user to choose from
-            3.13.3 HOMEWORK: Make the same changes with CalculatR 3.14 WHILE loop (simple program to demonstrate what is it)
+            3.14.3 HOMEWORK: Make the same changes with CalculatR 3.15 WHILE loop (simple program to demonstrate what is it)

-        3.14.1 Infinite loop
+        3.15.1 Infinite loop
-        3.14.2 PROJECT 1: KESCHA: Add a new feature to ask whether the user wants to close or restart the application.
+        3.15.2 PROJECT 1: KESCHA: Add a new feature to ask whether the user wants to close or restart the application.
-    3.15 FOR LOOP (simple program to demonstrate what is it)
+    3.16 FOR LOOP (simple program to demonstrate what is it)

-        3.15.1 PROJECT 2: CalculatR: At this stage, the main method of CalculatR is pretty messy.
+        3.16.1 PROJECT 2: CalculatR: At this stage, the main method of CalculatR is pretty messy.
 At this stage of refactoring, we will divide responsibilites using "switch" clause.
 "Switch" should enable basic menu for the user to choose from
-        3.15.2 PROJECT 2: CalculatR: teach arithmetic and geometric progression.
+        3.16.2 PROJECT 2: CalculatR: teach arithmetic and geometric progression.
-        3.15.3 Break/Continue
+        3.16.3 Break/Continue
-    3.16 Arrays
+    3.17 Arrays
 4. C# OOP

     4.1 What is class?